railsuser2014/openobject-doc-book-en/source/book/1/1_1_Inst_Config/1_1_Inst_Config_install.rst

 	For more information on Python, explore http://www.python.org.

-Once all these dependencies and the database are installed, install the server itself by following the steps below:
+Once all these dependencies and the database are installed, install the server itself using the instructions on the website.

-	#.
-Open a terminal window and change directory to wherever you downloaded the server source files.

-	#.
-Decompress the file using the command \ ``tar xzf openerp-server.5.X.tar.gz``\

-	#.
-Change directory: \ ``cd openerp-server-5.X``\

-	#.
-Build the Open ERP server: \ ``python setup.py build``\

-	#.
-Install the Open ERP server: \ ``sudo python setup.py install``\

-Open a terminal window to start the server with the command \ ``sudo -i -u postgres openerp- server``\  , which should result in a series of log messages as the server starts up.
+Open a terminal window to start the server with the command \ ``sudo -i -u postgres openerp-server``\  , which should result in a series of log messages as the server starts up.
 If the server is correctly installed, the message :guilabel:`[...] waiting for connections...` should show within 30 seconds or so, which indicates that the server is waiting for a client to connect to it.

 .. figure:: images/terps_startup_log.png
    :align: center
-   :scale: 95

    *Open ERP startup log in the console*